 Distrix: The Strategy Game

-A devilishly challenging affair, Distrix has the visual simplicity, aesthetic elegance, and sophistication of play typical of classic two-player games such as chess and go.
-With profound tactics, several innovative features, a different starting matrix every time, and multiple variations/expansions, Distrix is a formidable game of strategy.
+A devilishly challenging affair, Distrix has the conceptual simplicity, aesthetic elegance, and strategic sophistication typical of classic games like chess and go.
+But with real-world relevance, endgame surprises, razor-thin victory margins, and a different matrix every time, Distrix is a game of skill like no other.
 Can you master the districts and win?
+Click here to place an order.

-A devilishly challenging affair, Distrix has the visual simplicity, aesthetic elegance, and sophistication of play typical of classic two-player games such as chess and go.
-With profound tactics, several innovative features, a different starting matrix every time, and multiple variations/expansions, Distrix is a formidable game of strategy.
+A devilishly challenging affair, Distrix has the conceptual simplicity, aesthetic elegance, and strategic sophistication typical of classic games like chess and go.
+But with real-world relevance, endgame surprises, razor-thin victory margins, and a different matrix every time, Distrix is a game of skill like no other.
 Can you master the districts and win?
+Click here to place an order.

-- Decide who plays Red and who plays Blue
+- Decide who plays Red, who plays Blue, and who plays first.

-- The game ends when no legal moves remain
+- The game ends when one token occupies each square and there are no legal moves remaining.

 Reviews